swxben/crispin/README.md

 The XML is a bit verbose because the converter uses the same XML to generate the output in several methods including XSL-FO to produce PDFs which needs data about the layout of the resulting document.

+This markup is then parsed by one of the report converters (`CsvReportConverter`, `HtmlReportConverter` and `PdfReportConverter), using XSLT to transform the report into the output format.

+The `PdfReportConverter` transforms the report markup into XSL-FO, which is then processed by Apache FOP (a Java library, converted to .NET using IKVM) into PDF in memory.

 ### Reporting service